 Customers nowadays have a set standard of expectations when they need to seek support or contact your sales team.
 Not being on par with these expectations results in lost opportunities and loss of market share to competitors.

-Adopting the latest call center technologies will not only improve customer experience and boost conversions but also maximize the performance of your agents.
+Adopting key call center technologies will not only improve customer experience and boost conversions but also maximize the performance of your agents.

 How Has Call Center Technology Changed Over the Years?

 Now, let’s take a look at the evolution of call center technology from its earliest days till now.

 Call centers data back to 1957 in New Jersey, when Time Inc. managed to boost sales of LIFE magazine with a call center based in the same state.
 The idea of a company using the phone to sell products and services, and turn that into a viable business, started spreading shortly thereafter.
 But, since phone lines were expensive, very few companies adopted the idea.

 Later, a new invention called the Private Branch Exchange (PBX) allowed companies to create call centers by making telephone connectivity available through call channeling in a single office with multiple business phone numbers.
 This newfound capability caught fire and call center businesses started popping up across the country.

 But calls conducted outside of a company’s local area were pretty costly.
 Not to mention, the technological potential of relying on a local phone system provider was quite limited.
 As a result, companies started looking for alternate, less costly ways to reach their customers.

 Omnichannel call centers have become the norm in recent years.
 In this day and age, customers expect to receive support from multiple channels, not just through phone lines.

 An omnichannel solution may include some or all of the following support channels: